 All of or staff are trained to BC standards via a syllabus that is recognised to be the UK’s industry standard for leading and guiding.
 We find this to be very robust and it also makes us beyond reproach if we are questioned on our actions or decisions and what training or experiences they are based on.

 After 8 years in the leadership training game, we have trained and assessed Teachers, Youth workers, Community leaders, educational staff, bike shop staff, outdoor professionals, MTB enthusiasts, CPD zealots and industry colleagues from other similar businesses.
 Thats right, we will even (unavoidably) train and assess our potential competitors!
 It’s a simply a pitfall of delivering a high standard industry award.
 But we feel its also a great way to ensure a quality level of service in our industry.

 If you’ve found this blog, it may mean you’ve been referred by one of our staff as an answer to a question on leadership or as reference to the comparison of the British Cycling Mountain Bike Leadership to other leadership products that are available.

-Let’s not compare them, as it’s ultimately very subjective depending on your needs and preferences so most likely futile.
+But let’s not compare them, as it’s ultimately very subjective depending on your needs and preferences so most likely futile.
 So instead, we’ll try and make you aware of the benefits of the one we deliver.
 The British Cycling Mountain Bike Leader Award.

 So here’s 5 things that separate a British Cycling (BC) Mountain Bike leadership Award (MBLA) from any other award or qualification out there.